seqeralabs/wave/docs/install/index.md

 ## Install Wave

 After completing the setup for all required AWS services, complete the following steps to install the Wave service.
+Ensure the following prerequisites are met:

+- You have the `kubectl` CLI installed
+- You have the `envsubst` command, part of GNU Core Utils, installed
+- You have admin privileges on the cluster
+- You have a `vars.sh` file that exports the Wave service installation environment variables

 1. Download the Kubernetes manifests:
     - app.yml